mumbleskates/bilrost/README.md

 # *BILROST!*

-Bilrost is a binary encoding format designed for storing and transmitting structured data.
+Bilrost is a binary encoding format designed for storing and transmitting structured data, such as in file formats or network protocols.
 The encoding is binary, and unsuitable for reading directly by humans; however, it does have other other useful properties and advantages.
 This crate, `bilrost`, is its first implementation and its first instantiation.
 Bilrost (as a specification) strives to provide a superset of the capabilities of protocol buffers while reducing some of the surface area for mistakes and surprises; `bilrost` (the implementing library) strives to provide access to all of those capabilities with maximum convenience.

 Bilrost at the encoding level is based upon [Protocol Buffers][pb] (protobuf) and shares many of its traits, but is incompatible.
 It is in some ways simpler